tendermint/spec/rfc/005-soft-chain-upgrades.md

 - Async upgrading.
 Nodes choose when they want to upgrade the binary and Tendermint handles the actual transition.
 - In the future it may be possible to support application migrations.
 This is where the application can upgrade the Tx data structures.
+Generally, this option might offer a broader set of changes that can be soft upgraded.

 **Negative**